djordje/li3_usermanager/README.md

 * **[li3_swiftmailer](http://github.com/djordje/li3_swiftmailer)** (config-update branch)
 * **[swiftmailer](http://github.com/swiftmailer/swiftmailer)**

+*This plugin use Twitter Bootstrap classes in view.*

 ## Phinx (optional)

 If you want to use database migrations instead of raw sql you'll need